-- (4) Includes 2,000 shares held in the name of Clack & Co. and 7,500 shares held in an IRA account. - (5) Restricted shares of Company Common Stock. - (6) Includes 600 shares held by Mr. Meyer as custodian for his son and 12,280 shares held in an IRA account. - (7) Shares are held in a pension/profit-sharing plan not administered by the Company for which Mr. Stanley shares voting and investment power. - (8) Includes 4,000 shares held in an employee benefit plan not administered by the Company for which Mr. Taylor shares voting and investment power; 420 shares held by Mr. Taylor's spouse of which shares he disclaims beneficial ownership; and 808 shares held by Mr. Taylor as custodian for his children.
-Also includes 1,967 shares for which Mr. Taylor has deferred receipt to a later date in accordance with the provisions of the Non-Employee Director Stock Plan.
+- (1) Includes 2,000 shares held in the name of Clack & Co., 7,500 shares held in an IRA account and 756 shares held by Mr. Clack's spouse. - (2) Holds 730 exercisable stock options of Bay Area Manufacturing, an indirect subsidiary of the Company. - (3) Shares held in the Company's 401(k) Investment Plan. - (4) Includes 31,673 shares held in the Company's 401(k) Investment Plan and 5,200 shares held in the Executive Deferral Plan. - (5) Includes 88,398 restricted shares of Company Common Stock. - (6) Includes 8,191 restricted shares of Company Common Stock. - (7) Includes 600 shares held by Mr. Meyer as custodian for his son and 12,280 shares held in an IRA account. - (8) Shares are held in a pension/profit-sharing plan not administered by the Company for which Mr. Stanley shares voting and investment power. - (9) Includes 4,000 shares held in an employee benefit plan not administered by the Company for which Mr. Taylor shares voting and investment power; 432 shares held by Mr. Taylor's spouse of which shares he disclaims beneficial ownership; and 832 shares held by Mr. Taylor as custodian for his children.
+Also includes 3,189 shares for which Mr. Taylor has deferred receipt to a later date in accordance with the provisions of the Non-Employee Director Stock Plan.